 These considerations may make the Iowa test results an exaggerated estimate of the absolute advantage, but all that is needed for Griliches's disequilibrium model is an estimate of the relative advantage.
 Elsewhere Griliches argued that the relative advantage was independent of the level of yield per acre.
-Moreover, to the extent that the test results exaggerated the absolute gain, they bias the farmer's calculus decision toward adoption, and thus they would bias the argument against the claim I make in this paper that the hybrid advantage was not large enough to encourage early adoptions.
+Moreover, to the extent that the test results exaggerated the absolute gain, they bias the farmer's decision calculus toward adoption, and thus they would bias the argument against the claim I make that the hybrid advantage was not large enough to encourage early adoptions.